On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 \section{Fixed-parameter tractability}

-In this section we introduce a fixed-parameter tractable (FPT) algorithm for the case in which $\regions$ is a collection of $\beta$-fat objects.
+In this section we introduce a single-exponential fixed-parameter tractable (FPT) algorithm, where the parameter is the resilience of the optimal solution.
+Thus, our aim is to obtain an algorithm that given a problem instance, determines whether or not there is a path of resilience $r$ between $p$ and $q$, and runs in $O(2^{f(r)}n^c)$ time for some constant $c$ and some polynomial function $f$.

 For clarity we first explain the algorithm for the special case of unit disks.
-In Section \ref{sec:fpt-fat} we show how to adapt the solution to fat regions.
-The parameter of our FPT algorithm is the length of the optimal solution, thus our aim is to obtain an algorithm that, given a problem instance whose solution has resilience $r$, runs in $O(2^{f(r)}n^c)$ time, for some constant $c$ and some polynomial function $f$.
+Afterwards, in Section \ref{sec:fpt-fat}, we show how to adapt the solution to the case in which $\regions$ is a collection of $\beta$-fat objects.
 Note that for treating the case of unit disk regions we assume that $p$ and $q$ are well-separated, so we can apply Lemma~\ref{lem:AtMostTwice}.

-\eenplaatje {fig_belt}{Any minimum vertex cut disconnecting $s$ and $t$ gives a minimum resilience path between $p$ and $q$ (that stays in the rectangular region).}

-\tweeplaatjes {fpt-example} {fpt-depth} { (a) A set of regions $\regions$, and a shortest (minimum thickness) path between $p$ and $q$. (b) The arrangement shaded by thickness from $p$. }
+This requirement is afterwards removed in Section~\ref{sec:fpt-fat}.

 First we give a quick overview of the method of Kumar \etal~\cite {kla-bcws-05} for open belt regions.
-Their idea consists in considering the intersection graph of $\regions$ together with two additional artificial vertices $s$,$t$ with some predefined adjacencies.
-There is a path from the bottom side to the top side of the belt if and only if there is no path between $s$ and $t$ in the graph.
-Hence, computing the resilience of the network is equal to finding a minimum cut between $s$ and $t$ (see Fig.~\ref{fig:fig_belt}).
-Our approach is to find for a long path that passes through $p$ and $q$, cut open and transform the problem instance into one with something similar to an open belt region.
-We then follow the approach of Kumar \etal\ taking into account that the right and left boundaries of our region correspond to the same point.
-Hence, instead of using a regular vertex cut, we will need to use a vertex multicut~\cite{x-sipamc-10}.
+Their idea consists of considering the intersection graph of $\regions$ together with two additional artificial vertices $s_a$,$t_a$ with some predefined adjacencies.
+There is a path from the bottom side to the top side of the belt if and only if there is no path between $s_a$ and $t_a$ in the graph.
+Hence, computing the resilience of the network is equal to finding a minimum vertex cut between $s_a$ and $t_a$.